 Retail Sales YoY in Lithuania averaged 5.26 percent from 1998 until 2022, reaching an all time high of 36.10 percent in April of 2021 and a record low of -26.30 percent in November of 2009.
 This page provides the latest reported value for - Lithuania Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Lithuania Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Retail Sales YoY in Lithuania is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Lithuania to stand at 5.00 in 12 months time.
-In the long-term, the Lithuania Retail Sales YoY is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in Lithuania is expected to be -5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lithuania Retail Sales YoY is projected to trend around 3.00 percent in 2023 and 4.90 percent in 2024, according to our econometric models.